jbaudanza/project-packets/chat-room.md

 ## Core concepts

-We will be using a service called Firebase to store and send messages over the Internet.
-Firebase allows you to build networked applications without requiring you to build and maintain a server.
+  * Integrating software that is written by a third party.
+  * Communicating and storing things over the Internet.

+So far, you have been building sofware that runs on your personal machine.
+You have been accessing data that exists on your machine or has been fetched for you by your browser.

+In this project, we will show you how to communicate with other machines and store data on the Internet.

+To do this, you need to use a server.
+A server is a computer that is always online and connected to the Internet.

+Setting up and running your own server can be expensive and difficult.
+Firebase is a company that has servers, and allows you to build applications that use them.

 For more information, visit www.firebase.com and read the documentation.

 ## Files